One year full-time; two years (minimum) part-time. Classes are taught during the day on Mondays.

 The course consists of 180 credits and the course runs across three semesters.
 Semesters one and two, which run from September until June are when we teach our classroom based modules.
-The third semester (June to August) is when students take their dissertation module, which is done by supervised independent study.
+During semester two and semester three (semester three running from June to August) students take their dissertation module, and also their professional development module.
+Both of these modules are primarily done through supervised independent study.
 The MSc Psychology Conversion is therefore normally awarded in early September with a graduation ceremony in November or December (although we can award at other times of year if appropriate, eg for part-time students).

 To complete the course students must take, and pass by gaining a module mean of at least 50%, all the modules that together make up their 180 credits.
 Students who gain an overall APM of 60% or above will be awarded a Merit and those who gain an overall APM of 70% or above will be awarded a Distinction.

 All of the modules are compulsory because they reflect the content of the British Psychological Society core syllabus and taking them is what makes student eligible for accreditation (GBC).
 However, there are also various opportunities to tailor the course to reflect your own individual interests and aspirations, particularly as part of the Professional Development and Project modules.